List of Alex Rider characters: Damian Cray

 After Alex discovers how to sneak into Cray's Gameslayer development centre in Amsterdam, he overhears a conversation between Cray and Charlie Roper, an American NSA agent.
 It is eventually revealed that Roper made a flash drive capable of hacking into any computer in the world.
-After taking the flash drive, Cray kills Roper by locking him in a glass case and showering two million dollars worth of nickels onto him in lieu of payment.
+After taking the flash drive, Cray kills Roper by locking him in a glass case and showering two million dollars' worth of nickels onto him in lieu of payment.
 Cray captures Alex with the help of Yassen Gregorovich, although he later escapes and returns to England, only to find that Sabina has been taken hostage.

 Cray takes the two teenagers with him when his men seize Air Force One, and shoots Gregorovich when the Russian refuses to kill the children.
 He then fires at Alex, seemingly killing him, and gets into a fight with Sabina.
 This is interrupted when Alex recovers (having worn a bulletproof vest), and with Sabina, shoves Cray out of the plane and into one of the turbines, vaporising him instantly and forcing the pilot (Henryk) to make a crash landing.

 Cray is described as very short, with dyed jet-black hair.
 He has a round face, green eyes, with a small nose positioned "almost unnaturally in the centre of his face".
 It is mentioned that Cray has probably had plastic surgery in an attempt to look young.

 His character and manner of death is very similar to that of Gustav Graves from the James Bond movie Die Another Day.
-Coincidentally, Toby Stephens, the actor who portrayed Graves, portrays Damian Cray in the Alex Rider TV series, reimagined as an Elon Musk-esque tech billionaire instead of a singer.
+Coincidentally, Toby Stephens, who portrayed Graves in the Bond movie, portrays Damian Cray in the Alex Rider TV series, reimagined as an Elon Musk-esque tech mogul instead of a singer.
 His TV counterpart is more sympathetic, as it is revealed his war against drugs is because his older brother died of an overdose.
-The way he obtained the nuclear launch codes is also different: instead of using Gameslayer console production as a front for Roper's work and concentrating it into a flash drive, Cray has installed them in the Feathered Serpent game copies, which once everyone logs on to the game, becomes a supercomputer that obtains the nuclear launch codes.
+The way he obtained the nuclear launch codes is also different: instead of using Gameslayer console production as a front for Roper's work and concentrating it into a flash drive, Cray has designed the Feathered Serpent game itself in such a way that once everyone logs on to the game, it becomes a supercomputer that obtains the nuclear launch codes.
 Also, instead of getting sucked to his demise in the turbines, he is shot dead by Yassen Gregorovitch.